Mon-ius/Docker-Warp-Socks/README.md

 # if required a rootless install with `dockerd-rootless-setuptool.sh install`
 ```

 The docker image is built based on `ubuntu:22.04` aka `ubuntu:focal`.
-It's designed to be robust enough to avoid reboot and platform issues. ***Please follow those two EXAMPLES !!!***
+It's designed to be robust enough to avoid reboot and platform issues. ***Please follow those two EXAMPLES To Get Start !***

 #### Quick Start

+1. Run the following commands in your terminal:

 ```bash
 docker run --privileged --restart=always -itd \